kidap/swift-kitura-helloworld/README.md

 # swift-kitura-helloworld

 Learn how to create a simple Kitura web application, add logging, and generate an Xcode project.
+This tutorial will take approximately 5 minutes to complete.
+You should complete the prerequisites before starting this tutorial.

 ![Kitura Logo](docs/kitura-logo.png)